Jacques-Barthélemy Micheli du Crest

-Jacques-Barthélemy Micheli du Crest (September 28, 1690 – March 29, 1766) was a military engineer, physicist and cartographer, born in Geneva and so a citizen of the then Republic of Geneva, now in Switzerland.
-Born into the aristocracy, he eventually fled to France as an enemy of Geneva and eventually spent his later years in Aarburg Castle as a political prisoner.
+Jacques-Barthélemy Micheli du Crest (Geneva, 28 September 1690 – Zofingen, 29 March 1766) was a military engineer, physicist and cartographer from the Republic of Geneva, now in Switzerland.
+Born into the aristocracy, he eventually fled to France as an enemy of Geneva and spent his later years in Aarburg Castle as a political prisoner.
 During his time there, he mapped the Alps accurately using rudimentary tools.
 One of his other major accomplishments whilst in exile was to create a thermometer and a temperature scale, which was commonly used in Switzerland and around Europe until it became obsolete in the 19th century.

-Life before exile
+Early life and career

-Du Crest was born into the aristocracy, and during a period in the military he became a Captain and military engineer by the age of 23.
-In 1721, after leaving the army, he took up his place as a member of the Genevan parliament, as was his family's right, specialising in security.
+Du Crest was born in Geneva to Jacques Micheli du Crest, a captain in the mercenary troops of France, and Elisabeth Calandrini.
+He graduated from the Collège de Genève in 1705.
+Du Crest entered French service in 1709 and fought in the War of the Spanish Succession, reaching the rank of captain in 1712.
+He became a military engineer by the age of 23.
+In 1721, after leaving the army, Du Crest took up his place as a member of Geneva's Council of Two Hundred, as was his family's right, specialising in security.

 During his time in the parliament, Du Crest argued against the Genevan oligarchy and was an outspoken critic of the planned wall around Geneva.
-Eventually, due to his views and publishing pamphlets such as "Maxims of a Republican", he was declared an enemy of Geneva, his rights as a citizen were revoked, his lands were confiscated and he was sentenced to death.
-Du Crest fled to France in 1730, and an effigy was symbolically beheaded in 1735.
+Eventually, due to his views and publishing pamphlets such as "Maxims of a Republican", he was declared an enemy of Geneva, his rights as a citizen were revoked, and his lands were confiscated.
+Du Crest fled to Paris in 1731.
+In 1735, he was sentenced to death in absentia and his effigy was symbolically beheaded in Geneva.